 The limitations of artificial intelligence for content creation

-If you’re using artificial intelligence technology like ChatGPT to create content for you, you need to be aware of its limitations and downfalls.
+If you’re using artificial intelligence technology like ChatGPT to create content for you, you need to be aware of its limitations.
 One of the main downfalls of ChatGPT is its factual accuracy, or lack thereof.
 ChatGPT has been known to create content that includes inaccurate information, so it’s vital that all content is reviewed, and fact-checked, before being published.
+AI is most powerful when it’s paired with an equal balance of human input and creativity.

-It’s also worth noting that ChatGPT doesn’t know your restaurant like you do.
-For content that’s highly personalised to your brand, you need to edit the content to give it that personal touch.
+It’s also worth noting that ChatGPT doesn’t know your restaurant like you do, so it’s likely you’ll need to edit the content to give it that personal touch.
+Think of ChatGPT as an inspiring starter point, a springboard for easy creative innovation.

 AI-powered kiosks

-These digital kiosks often have upsell capabilities, suggesting sides and drinks that a customer might like to add to their order.
-This upsell opportunity is a clever way to help your restaurant increase its revenue.
+These digital kiosks often have upsell capabilities, suggesting sides and drinks that a customer might like to add to their order, which is another great opportunity to help your restaurant increase its revenue.

 The role of AI in customer service

 Customer service is a sector that embraces artificial intelligence through the form of chatbots.
-The chances are you’ve spoken to a chatbot on a website when you have a question, and don’t want to go through email or phone.
+The chances are you’ve spoken to a chatbot on a website when you have a question for the business, and don’t want to go through email or phone.

-In the US and Canada, OpenTable is trialling a partnership with ChatGPT via a chatbot plugin.
-The chatbot provides restaurant recommendations on OpenTable, responding to customer queries, such as the best brunch spot to visit in a city.
-This is another example of how artificial intelligence can be used within the restaurant industry to improve customer service.
+In early 2023, in both the US and Canada, OpenTable, the restaurant reservation service, partnered with ChatGPT via a chatbot plugin .
+The chatbot aims to provide restaurant recommendations on the OpenTable app and website.
+So customers can search for things like ‘please find the best brunch spot to visit in New York’ or ‘what are the top-rated Mexican restaurants in Toronto’, and ChatGPT can share up-to-date restaurant information with customers and help them select a restaurant booking.
+This is another example of how artificial intelligence can be used within the restaurant industry to streamline customer service.

-As with all forms of technology, the human touch will still be required in certain situations.
-Artificial intelligence isn’t about getting rid of employees, it’s about letting staff focus on the tasks that require more human interaction, and less time on the repetitive tasks.
+Rest assured, the use of artificial intelligence isn’t about getting rid of employees, it’s about letting staff focus on the tasks that require more human interaction, and less time on the repetitive tasks.
 Within customer service, there will always be customers that want to chat to a real human, and more complex questions that need to be answered by expert employees.
+Finding the ideal balance allows restaurants and hospitality services to streamline their operations and optimise their performance most effectively.

 Artificial intelligence: is it key to the future of the restaurant industry?